magland/franklab_sorting_pipeline/README.md

 # franklab_sorting_pipeline

-Spike sorting pipeline for use in Loren Frank's lab, specifically for Hannah and Jason's data.
+Parallelized spike sorting pipeline for use in Loren Frank's lab, specifically for Hannah and Jason's data.

 The basic functionality is to input a directory representing a single animal day of ephys data and to obtain an output directory containing the spike sorting results.